milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-07-28.md

 ## [Hacking for Housing: How open data and civic hacking creates wins for housing advocates](https://sunlightfoundation.com/2019/07/22/hacking-for-housing-how-open-data-and-civic-hacking-creates-wins-for-housing-advocates/)

 ## [Belgium: government source code is public information](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-data-directive)

+> The government of Belgium considers the source code of software solutions created for or by its public services to be public information that must be made available on request.

 [https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-data-directive](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-data-directive)